Nbodypp/HOW_final/README.md

 }
 ```

+Boilerplate problem and makefile is in `examples/template` to get you started
+rightaway.
-Check out examples/ for more.
+Also check out examples/ for more.

 For more details, see doxygen documentation.